PCMDI/cmor3_documentation/mydoc/mydoc_cmor3_api.md

 {:.coral}

-*Description:* Sets netCDF4 shuffle and compression on a cmor variable.
+*Description:* Sets netCDF4 shuffle and compression on a CMOR variable.

 *Arguments*: